kristoftajti/anchor_free_docs/docs/data/CenterNet.md

 ### Center pooling

 The backbone outputs a feature map, and to determine if a pixel in the feature map is a center keypoint, we need to find the maximum value in its both horizontal and vertical directions and add them together.
-By doing this, center pooling helps the better detection of center keypoints.
+By doing this, center pooling helps to better the detection of center keypoints.

 ![CenterPooling](../assets/images/center_pooling.png)